AnnieDJ/BRMMWebApp/README.md

 design options you weighed up, why you designed your app the way that you did, your decisions about the routes, templates, navigation, broad layout, etc, that you made).
     - `[My Answer]:`
-I want to create links on the home page to List of courses, Driver’s run details, List of drivers, Overall results, and Bar graph.
-Additionally, there is an Admin link that, when clicked, leads to the AdminHome page.
-In this page, there are four links: Junior driver list, Driver search, Edit runs, and Add driver, which correspond to the functions for the Admin.In my web application, I handle SQL-related logic in app.py, which includes adding a driver, querying driver data, fetching driver details, querying Junior Drivers, retrieving the Course List, obtaining overall results, and modifying run records.
-The templates folder stores various Jinja web templates used to display database-related fields, and CSS is applied when necessary to style the elements.
-During development, I considered that some web pages support both POST and GET requests, so I handled them separately.
-In certain cases, there are multiple dropdown menus, resulting in multiple parameters sent to app.py, which are distinguished by their names.
-Some web pages involve multiple steps, such as the Add Driver page, where data needs to be passed between pages.
-In some SQL queries, I utilized special functions like Common Table Expression, Case, and COALESCE for data retrieval.In the standard pages (List of courses, Driver’s run details, List of drivers, Overall results, and Bar graph), I reused the base.html template.
-In the Admin pages (Junior driver list, Driver search, Edit runs, and Add driver), I utilized the adminmain.html template.
+- I'd like to create links on the home page to "List of courses," "Driver's run details," "List of drivers," "Overall results," and "Bar graph."
+Additionally, there should be an "Admin" link.
+When you click on the "Admin" link, it should take you to the "AdminHome" page.
+On this page, you'll find links to four main functions for the admin: "Junior driver list," "Driver search," "Edit runs," and "Add driver."

+- In my web application (App), I handle SQL-related logic in app.py.
+This includes adding drivers, querying driver data, retrieving driver details, fetching data on junior drivers, getting the list of courses, fetching overall results, and modifying run records.
+In the "templates" folder, I store various Jinja web templates used to display database-related fields.
+When necessary, I use CSS to style the components.
+When writing the code, I consider that some web pages have both POST and GET requests, so I handle them separately.
+Sometimes, there are multiple dropdowns, so I pass multiple parameters to app.py and identify them by name.
+In some web pages with multiple steps, such as the "Add driver" page, there is a need to pass data between web pages.
+In some SQL queries, I utilize special functions like Common Table Expressions, Case, COALESCE, etc.

+- In the regular user interfaces (corresponding to "List of courses," "Driver's run details," "List of drivers," "Overall results," and "Bar graph"), I reuse the "base.html" template.
+However, in the admin interface (corresponding to "Junior driver list," "Driver search," "Edit runs," and "Add driver"), I don't reuse the "adminmain" template.
+This is because in the admin interface, clicking the "Home" button returns to the website's main page.
+In contrast, in the pages for "Junior driver list," "Driver search," "Edit runs," and "Add driver," clicking the "Home" button takes you back to the Admin homepage.

 ## Database Questions